crypsol/actix_logger/readme.md

 CLOUDWATCH_AWS_REGION: AWS region where you want to upload the logs.
 AWS_LOG_GROUP: CloudWatch Logs group name.
 LOG_TO_CLOUDWATCH: Set this to true if you want to enable logging to CloudWatch.
+BATCH_SIZE: The maximum number of log events to collect before sending a batch (default is 10).
+BATCH_TIMEOUT: The maximum time (in seconds) to wait before flushing the current batch even if the batch size hasn't been reached (default is 5 seconds).
 ```

 Logging Macros